Board Certified Podiatrists | Expert Foot & Ankle Care

 Can you have both plantar fasciitis and Achilles problems at the same time?

 Yes.
 Both conditions are driven largely by Achilles and calf tightness, so they can coexist — particularly in runners.
 Treatment must address both simultaneously; focusing only on one will produce partial results.
-A comprehensive evaluation identifies all contributing factors and creates a treatment plan that addresses each component.
+A hands-on exam plus imaging when needed identifies all contributing factors and creates a treatment plan that addresses each component.

 Is shockwave therapy effective for Achilles tendinopathy?